-Traits: Crocodile's brood gain Stealth x2 and are considered to be +2 Traits when bidding Stamina-related traits to avoid taking damage from attacks or sources not involving fire or cold.
-His children also gain the ability to communicate in the Mokolé tongue (this is automatic, not requiring the purchase of Linguistics).
-Finally, the Crocodile's brood do one extra damage with all bite attacks.
+- Stealth x2 - +2 Traits when bidding Stamina-related traits to avoid taking damage from attacks or sources not involving fire or cold. - The ability to communicate in the Mokolé tongue (this is automatic, not requiring the purchase of Linguistics). - One extra damage with all bite attacks.